 Views-A-Plenty at Arbol Solitario

 It is one of those places that reward you handsomely for your effort.
 The tree itself is not what makes the journey worth it.
 It is the photo opportunity that awaits you at the peak, which is almost 2000 feet above sea level.
 Located between Cayey and Salinas, you get some great 360° views of the mountains, surrounding towns, and the Caribbean Sea.
 Also called Cerro de los Cielos.

-Note that the “trail” is not easy and it is steep, and gets steeper as you ascend.
-Almost the whole way to the peak, you are climbing steep dirt paths.
-There is a gain in altitude of almost 600 feet over a very short distance.
+Note that the “trail” is not easy and it can be steep in places as you ascend.
+Almost the whole way to the peak, you are climbing dirt paths , through grassy areas.
+There is a gain in altitude of almost 600 feet.
 There are no handrails, ropes, or steps to make it any easier.
-It must be a real nightmare when it is wet/muddy, both on the way up and down!
-I suggest you bring a walking stick, as it will help on the descent.
-It is at least a
+It is at least a 90 minute walk/climb to the first peak, but most people will take longer.
+Take your time and be careful.

 This hike is definitely rated as a difficult hike.
 You should think twice about doing this hike if you have mobility issues, cardiac issues, or are otherwise not in good physical shape.